Sean Lennon: Performance

 In 1996, Miho Hatori and Yuka Honda of Cibo Matto were invited by Ono to remix the song "Talking to the Universe" for a Rising remix EP Rising Mixes.
 They met Lennon and invited him to join them on tour as a bass player.
 This eventually led to Lennon's contributing to their side-project Butter 08 and to his becoming a member of the group.
 He continued to play with them on tour, joining them on television and providing bass guitar and vocals on their EP Super Relax.
 Through his association with Cibo Matto, Lennon was approached by Adam Yauch (of Beastie Boys), who expressed an interest in his music and persuaded him to sign a record contract with Grand Royal Records.
 Regarding Grand Royal, Lennon has said:I think I found the only label on the planet who doesn't care who my parents are and what my name is.
 It's a good feeling to know that I wouldn't have gotten the offer if they wouldn't have liked my songs.
 That's pretty rare in the music business!

 Lennon's solo debut, Into the Sun, was released in 1998.
 A music video for "Home", a single from the album, was directed by Spike Jonze and enjoyed extended airplay on MTV.
-The album was produced by fellow Cibo Matto member Yuka Honda, who Lennon claimed was his inspiration for the album, who he had begun dating at the time.
+The album was produced by fellow Cibo Matto member Yuka Honda, whom Lennon had begun dating at the time and whom he claimed was his inspiration for the album.

-He went on tour (often backed by Cibo Matto) supporting Into the Sun.
-During this period he appeared on radio programs such as The Howard Stern Show and KCRW's Morning Becomes Eclectic.
-He later recalled promoting the album as a bitter experience due to the media focus on his family rather than his own music.
+Lennon went on tour (often backed by Cibo Matto) supporting Into the Sun.
+During this period, he appeared on radio programs such as The Howard Stern Show and KCRW's Morning Becomes Eclectic.
+Lennon later recalled promoting the album as a bitter experience due to the media focus on his family rather than his own music.
 In 1999, Lennon's EP Half Horse, Half Musician was released featuring new tracks such as "Heart & Lung" and "Happiness" as well as remixes of songs from Into the Sun.
 Along with Half Horse Half Musician, 1999 saw the release of Cibo Matto's second album Stereo Type A. Lennon stepped out of his traditional role as the group's bass player, this time playing a much wider range of instruments (such as drums, guitars, and synthesizers).
 Despite being well-received, Stereo Type A was followed by an extended Cibo Matto hiatus.

 In 2000, Lennon contributed vocals to Del tha Funkee Homosapien (a single stanza on the Deltron 3030 track "Memory Loss"), Handsome Boy Modeling School and Jurassic 5.
 In 2001 on national television, Lennon performed several classics by the Beatles, "This Boy", "Across the Universe" and "Julia" alongside Robert Schwartzman, Rufus Wainwright and Moby for Come Together: A Night for John Lennon's Words and Music.
 In the following years, Lennon faded out of the spotlight to focus more on his role as a producer.